 Exposure

-I always try to expose students to interesting ideas beyond the scope of our classroom.
-That’s the whole purpose of my weekly Puzzlement mailers.
-These simple tastes will stir up curiosity in students just as an amuse-bouche is designed to stir up an appetite.
-Many will latch onto the idea and explore it at home.
+That’s why I started my weekly Puzzlement mailers.
+It’s a way to quickly stir up curiosity in students, just as an amuse-bouche is designed to stir up one’s appetite.
+Some students will latch onto an idea and explore it on their own.
 Some will not.
 That’s fine.

-However, this leaves the development of curiosity and creativity in the hands of the student at home.
-Is there a way to bring in more explicit instruction to guide students in pursuing curiosity?
+But, is there a way to establish more explicit instruction to guide students in pursuing curiosity?

 Scaffold and Model